 Donate or GIVE the gift of GRAIN or LIVESTOCK

-Donate to Deuel Area Development by clicking on the button below.
+Donate to Deuel Area Development by clicking on the blue strip below.

-Maintaining the quality of life and maintaining what we do have within our county is very important.
+Maintaining the quality of life, thriving and sustaining what we do have within our county is very important.
 Your gift helps our communities thrive during a time when sustaining our rural landscape may be difficult.
 Deuel Area Development, Inc. is a 501 (c) 3 and donations you give are tax-deductible.
+Are you an Alumni of Deuel County?
+Please think about contributing, thank you.

 Give the Gift of Grain or Livestock!